ReneNulschDE/mbapi2020/README.md

 * Works in Europe only

-* Tested Countries: BE, DE, ES, FI, IT, NL, NO, PT, SE, UK
+* Tested Countries: BE, DE, ES, FI, IT, IR, NL, NO, PT, SE, UK

 * For US/CA please use this component: https://github.com/ReneNulschDE/mbapipy

-## Configuration
+### Configuration

 Use the "Add Integration" in Home Assistant and select "MercedesME 2020".

-## Optional configuration values
+### Optional configuration values

-See Options dialog in the Integration section.
+See Options dialog in the Integration under Home-Assistant/Configuration/Integration.

 ```
 Excluded Cars: comma-separated list of VINs.
+PIN: Security PIN to execute special services.
+Please use your MB mobile app to setup
 ```

-## Available components (depends on your own car or purchased licenses)
+## Available components
+Depends on your own car or purchased Mercedes Benz licenses.

-## Binary Sensors
+### Binary Sensors

 * warningwashwater